School of Education and Childhood Studies

 Any service personnel who are planning to leave the Armed Forces, or who have left in the past 2 years.
 You should have an interest in becoming a teacher in the FE sector i.e. teaching students aged 16 and over.

-Do I need any prior qualifications?
+Do I need any prior experience or qualifications?

 - GCSE Mathematics and English language at grade C or above, or equivalent.